 Logistically, smaller lines of credit can be accessed by dedicated cards; some lenders allow required funds to be deposited directly into a company’s bank account.
 There is usually an annual fee for a line of credit, and some lenders will also charge a transaction fee every time the credit is used.
 There may also be an opening fee for setting up the line of credit.

 Getting a business line of credit differs a little from getting a standard business loan.
-For some lenders, the eligibility requirements will be stricter, as the capital being borrowed is a lot more flexible (and therefore potentially riskier) than with a term loan.
-Traditional lenders are generally stricter in their requirements than online lenders, with eligibility usually involving:
+For some lenders, the eligibility requirements will be stricter, as the capital being borrowed is more flexible (and therefore potentially riskier) than with a term loan.
+Traditional lenders are generally stricter in their requirements than online lenders, with eligibility usually determined based on the business owner’s credit score, the business’s credit score, the business’s age, and expected revenues.

-Finding a lender whose eligibility requirements you meet is paramount; although credit score and business history can be a deciding factor in which lenders you can use, those with lower credit scores or new businesses need not give up hope.
-Many online lenders are more flexible in their approach.
+When applying for a business line of credit, it’s important to find a lender whose eligibility requirements you meet.
+While credit score and business history can be a deciding factor in which lenders you can use, those with lower credit scores or new businesses need not give up hope.
+Many online lenders offer more flexible repayment terms and unsecured lines of credit, which can be a great option for businesses that need available credit and want to avoid a blanket lien on their account.

 All financial decisions require careful thought, and it’s important not to let the flexible and open-ended nature of lines of credit change your due diligence efforts.
 When considering a line of credit, answer the following questions: